Where to watch every Premier League Christmas fixture – your full TV schedule

 Liverpool v Sheffield United (eight:00pm) BT Sport

-A few of our articles comprise contextual affiliate hyperlinks.
-You possibly can help us by clicking on these as we might earn fee for those who make a purchase order.
-There is no such thing as a additional price to you and we by no means permit this to bias our content material.
+A few of our articles include contextual affiliate hyperlinks.
+You’ll be able to help us by clicking on these as we could earn fee in case you make a purchase order.
+There isn’t a additional value to you and we by no means permit this to bias our content material.

-Sky Sports activities subscribers watch video games through their TV channels or on-line by way of SkyGo on a variety of gadgets.
-Prospects can add the Premier League and Soccer channels for simply £18 per 30 days or add the whole sports activities package deal to their deal for simply £23 per 30 days.
+Sky Sports activities subscribers watch video games through their TV channels or on-line by means of SkyGo on a spread of units.
+Prospects can add the Premier League and Soccer channels for simply £18 per 30 days or add the whole sports activities bundle to their deal for simply £23 per 30 days.

 BT Sport will air weekly Premier League video games in addition to full protection of the Champions League and Europa League.
-Present BT customers can add the sports activities package deal for a further £10.00 per 30 days.
-For brand spanking new prospects, broadband and BT TV packages begin at £39.99 per 30 days.
+Present BT customers can add the sports activities bundle for an extra £10.00 per 30 days.
+For brand spanking new clients, broadband and BT TV packages begin at £39.99 per 30 days.

-Virgin Media supply prospects the complete package deal to subscribe to Sky Sports activities, BT Sport and the Amazon Prime app loaded onto Virgin bins, which means you may watch each televised Premier League match from one distant.
-New prospects may decide up a free 12 months of Amazon Prime Video.
+Virgin Media provide clients the complete bundle to subscribe to Sky Sports activities, BT Sport and the Amazon Prime app loaded onto Virgin bins, that means you’ll be able to watch each televised Premier League match from one distant.
+New clients also can choose up a free 12 months of Amazon Prime Video.

-- See the newest affords for Virgin Media together with free Amazon Prime Video
+- See the most recent provides for Virgin Media together with free Amazon Prime Video

-It’s the first time talkSPORT has had unique reside protection of all 9 Boxing Day fixtures, with video games at 12:30pm, three:00pm, 5:30pm and eight:00pm, plus the reside recreation on the next day – and the New Yr’s Day fixtures.
+It’s the first time talkSPORT has had unique stay protection of all 9 Boxing Day fixtures, with video games at 12:30pm, three:00pm, 5:30pm and eight:00pm, plus the stay recreation on the next day – and the New Yr’s Day fixtures.

-Yow will discover out learn how to hearken to talkSPORT right here, whereas the six three:00pm kick-offs on Boxing Day shall be broadcast concurrently on their official app.
+You will discover out tips on how to hearken to talkSPORT right here, whereas the six three:00pm kick-offs on Boxing Day can be broadcast concurrently on their official app.

-Protection shall be led by talkSPORT’s military of expertise, together with Reshmin Chowdhury, Stuart Pearce, Adrian Durham, Sam Matterface and Trevor Sinclair forming a part of a 3 yr rights package deal.
+Protection can be led by talkSPORT’s military of expertise, together with Reshmin Chowdhury, Stuart Pearce, Adrian Durham, Sam Matterface and Trevor Sinclair forming a part of a 3 12 months rights bundle.

 Add Comment